KevinAst/visualize-it/src/util/ui/svelte-native-forms/README.md

 <!--- *** Section ************************************************************************* --->
 ## Concepts

-??
-NEW SECTION: AI: ADD sub-toc
+- [Basic Example]
+- [Built-In Form Validation]
+- ?? more

-?? consider talking about (or sections for) some of the points mentioned in the top-level introduction
+AI: ?? provide sections that discuss the points mentioned in the top-level introduction

-??
+- ??
 INCLUDING a SECTION on: **SNF**'s validation heuristic!
+- ?? as a result, we may want to make the intro (above) smaller and more concise.
+- ?? the [Basic Example] may be a topic on it's own

 <!--- *** Section ************************************************************************* --->
 ## Basic Example